How to Skip the Lines at the Vatican City

 If there's one thing that can dampen your visit to the Vatican, it's the amount of people you'll find in the long lines.
 But don't worry, there are several ways to skip the lines - take note!

 If you want your visit to Rome to be perfect, one thing you should know before you travel is that organizing your visit to the Vatican requires a bit of advance notice.
-If you want to be more flexible and get there the day you feel like it, you run the risk of encountering long queues under the sun that will make you enter the Vatican already tired.
+If you want to be more flexible and get there the day you feel like it, you run the risk of encountering long lines under the sun that will make you enter the Vatican already tired.

-Despite the fact that you like to be spontaneous and have the most flexibility during your trips, the best thing to do when visiting the Vatican is to buy your Vatican tickets as early as possible.
+Even though you like to be spontaneous and have the most flexibility during your trips, the best thing to do when visiting the Vatican is to buy your Vatican tickets as early as possible.

-The prices between the web and the Vatican ticket office do not have to vary if you know where to buy and if you allow me a tip: try to avoid by all means having to wait in line at the ticket office.
+The prices between the web and the Vatican ticket office need not vary if you know where to buy and if you allow me a tip: try to avoid by all means having to wait in line at the ticket office.
 The long lines go all the way around the Vatican City Walls.
 It is an area with no shadows and waiting in the sun is often exhausting.

-If you are determined to buy your tickets in advance and online, you have two options: get the standard ticket on the official website of the Vatican for 17 € (with the disadvantage that you will have to choose the exact date and you will not have the right to changes or cancellations) or complete the day with a guided tour of the Vatican with an official guide for just over 45 € with Hellotickets.
+If you are determined to buy your tickets in advance and online, you have two options: get the standard ticket on the official Vatican website for 17 € (with the disadvantage that you will have to choose the exact date and you will not have the right to changes or cancellations) or complete the day with a guided tour of the Vatican with an official guide for just over 45 € with Hellotickets.